alexbaucom17/baucomrobotics-site2/_posts/2021-07-23-DominoRobotTrajectoryGeneration.md

 ![](/assets/DominoRobot/TrajectoryGeneration/TrapazoidalTrajectoryGeneration_WithGridlines.png)
 _Different regions of a trapezoidal profile._

 While this is a very simple method, one of the downsides of it is that it requires infinite jerk at each of the points where the acceleration has an instantaneous jump.
-This can cause vibrations and jerks (as the name implies) which is not ideal for a robot which needs to smoothly start and stop with high precision near dominos.
+This can cause vibrations and jerks (as the name implies) which is not ideal for a robot which needs to smoothly start and stop with high precision near dominoes.
 An alternative to a trapezoidal profile is an “s-curve” profile which, in the general case, consists of seven constant jerk segments which allow for much smoother transitions.

 ![](/assets/DominoRobot/TrajectoryGeneration/SmoothTrajectoryGeneration_WithGridlines.png)
 _Different regions of an s-curve velocity profile._